 This Mykonos beach house Airbnb is in the perfect spot for accessing the beach, Chora, as well as the local bus!
-You’ll be just a couple minutes’ walking distance from the main town.
-The room is simple and clean and has everything you need for a comfortable stay.
+You’ll be just a couple of minutes’ walking distance from the main town.
+The room is simple and clean with modern amenities and has everything you need for a comfortable stay.

 Best Hostel in Mykonos – MyCocoon Hostel

 MyCocoon Hostel is situated in Kaminaki, that’s directly across the street from the pedestrian entrance to Mykonos Town.
 With a price tag like this, plus the uniquely designed furnishings and stylings of this hostel, MyCocoon is definitely the hostel to choose to stay in Mykonos.
 In fact, it’s one of the top places to stay in Greece!

 In my opinion, Ilio Maris is one of the best hotels in Greece.
 With gorgeous views of the famous windmills and over the sea, Ilio Maris is full of elegance and luxury.
 While the prices are double or triple what you’d pay at a hostel, if you want to splurge a little, this is the place to do it.
 Located in the center of Mykonos Town, this luxury hotel will sweep you off your feet.